datatractor/schema/README.md

 gen-pydantic schemas/extractor.yaml >> extractor.py
 ```

-The generated files can be used in downstream codes such as in the [validation function](https://github.com/datatractor/beam/blob/main/tasks.py#L33) of [datatractor beam](https://github.com/datatractor/beam).
+The generated files can be used in downstream codes such as in the [validation function](https://github.com/datatractor/beam/blob/main/tasks.py#L33) of [Datatractor Beam](https://github.com/datatractor/beam).

 ## Contributing

 Contributions are welcome.
 We pledge to follow the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).

-If you wish to contribute a new `FileType` or a new `Extractor` to the Registry, please open a pull request at the [datatractor yard repo](https://github.com/datatractor/yard).
+If you wish to contribute a new `FileType` or a new `Extractor` to the Registry, please open a pull request at the [Datatractor Yard repo](https://github.com/datatractor/yard).

 If you have any suggestions, technical queries, or a feature request related to the schemas, please do not hesitate to open an issue in this repository.
-For general questions related to the datatractor project, please use the [datatractor schema discussion board](https://github.com/datatractor/schema/discussions).
+For general questions related to the Datatractor project, please use the [Datatractor discussion board](https://github.com/orgs/datatractor/discussions).